lf-lang/playground-lingua-franca/examples/Python/src/web-server/README.md

 ## Distributed Logging

+In this example, we will build a distributed logging service with two replicated databases, each database with an HTTP web server that handles add log and get log requests from frontend.
+The HTTP web server backend is `Logging.lf`, and the frontend is `logging.html`.
+Valid requests are of the following three kinds:

+- Add log: adds a log to the distributed database.
+The add log request is broadcast to all database replicas.
+- Get log: get all historical logs from a single database.
+This returns without waiting for consistency, so the logs could be out of order and inconsistent with each other.
+- Get log consistent: get consistent historical logs from a single database.
+This request will respond more slowly but with consistency, meaning requests to different replicas will return identical logs if the requests have the same timestamp.

 ![logging](logging.svg)

 To implement our distributed logging application, we need to respond to three distinct operations, but the reusable `WebServer` reactor has only one API path.
 We can solve this by introducing a new `Router` reactor and [composing reactors](https://www.lf-lang.org/docs/writing-reactors/composing-reactors), as shown in the diagram above.
 Each HTTP request body now carries an additional `operation` field that allows the router to route the request to different reactions through connections.